tonikazic/maize_lesion_segmentation/README.md

 MatLab code to segment maize leaf lesions from background leaf tissue.
 These directories include a number of other functions that may be broadly useful (and more than one false start!).
 Sample data are also provided.

 Please let me know if you encounter problems.
-I am planning to port this code to OpenCV in 2019 and would appreciate any heads-ups you can provide.
+Chimdi Walter Ndubuisi is now extending and improving this code and porting to Python.

 The paper for this work is:
 Kelly, D., A. Vatsa, W. Mayham, and T. Kazic, 2016.
 Extracting complex